ExodusMovement/qaf/README.md

 import Siaq from 'siaq';

-// this creates a store instant with context hooks const SiaqStore = Siaq();
+// this creates a store instant with context hooks const Siaq = Siaq();
 // you need to do this for every store you intend to have

+// e.g. if you have two stores Foo and Bar const FooSiaq = Siaq(); // class Foo extends FooSiaq const BarSiaq = Siaq(); // class Bar extends BarSiaq

-// every store is a typical react class pure component export default class Store extends SiaqStore { /* .. */ }
+// every store is a typical React class pure component export default class Store extends Siaq { /* .. */ }

 // or invoke directly
 export default class Store extends Siaq() {